Create Your Event Book a Demo Sign in

 Open Conference System

-• Description: Developed by the Public Knowledge Project (PKP), OCS is a free open-source web application designed to manage the entire conference workflow, including abstract submissions.
+Open Conference Systems (OCS) was developed by the Public Knowledge Project (PKP), OCS is a free open-source web application designed to manage the entire conference workflow, including abstract submissions.
 It is widely recognized in academic circles.

-• Key Features: Comprehensive submission forms, multi-stage review process, reviewer assignment, communication tools, scheduling modules.
+It has comprehensive submission forms, multi-stage review process, reviewer assignment, communication tools, scheduling modules.

-• Note: OCS is no longer maintained, which means you can still use it, but at your own risk.
+It's ideal for cademic conferences, scholarly journals, and research institutions seeking a robust, all-in-one solution.
+One downside is that OCS is no longer maintained, which means you can still use it, but at your own risk.

 Google Forms Abstract Management